 Step Two; hold a treat in one hand and show it to your dog.
 Then close your fist over the treat so they can't get it.

-Step Three; give your dog the command "shake," and wave your closed fist under his nose to keep him interested in the treat.
+Step Three; give your dog the command "shake," and wave your closed fist under their nose to keep them interested in the treat.

 Step Four; wait for your dog to start digging in your hand for the treat.
 Usually, dogs sniff around first and when that doesn't work, they begin to paw at your hand.

-Step Five; the moment your dog touches your hand with his paw, say "good" and open your hand to give them the treat.
+Step Five; the moment your dog touches your hand with their paw, say "good" and open your hand to give them the treat.